dusk-gg/dusk/docs/docs/how-it-works/syncing-game-state.md

 ## Detecting game restart {#game-restart}

-When a new game session is detected (start of the game, restart, new player connecting to an ongoing game), the client `onChange` is called with `stateSync` event which contains `isNewGame` parameter set to true.
-This is useful when games need to initialize some UI or assets at the beginning.
+When a new game session is started (start of the game, restart, new player connecting to an ongoing game), the client `onChange` is called with `stateSync` event which contains `isNewGame` parameter set to true.
+This is useful when games need to initialize assets, UI or other state in the client for a new game.